-25 This paper proposes a novel Bayesian approach to adaptive Schur product-based localization.
-A multivariate approach is developed, where multiple radii corresponding to different types of variables are taken into account.
-The Bayesian problem is solved by constructing 3D and 4D cost functions, and minimizing them to obtain the maximum aposteriori estimates of the localization radii.
-We show that in the case of the DEnKF these cost functions and their gradients are computationally inexpensive to evaluate, and can be relatively easily implemented within existing frameworks.
+minimizing them to obtain the maximum a posteriori estimates of the localization radii.
+We show that in the case of the DEnKF these cost functions and their gradients are computationally inexpensive to evaluate and can be relatively easily implemented within existing frameworks.
 We provide a new approach for assessing the performance of adaptive localization approaches through the use of restricted cost function oracles.

-The adaptive localization approach is tested using the Lorenz'96 and the Quasi-Geostrophic models.
-Somewhat surprisingly, the adaptivity produces better results for the larger Quasi-Geostrophic problem.
-This may be due to the ensemble analysis anomaly independence assumption made in Section 4.1, an assumption that holds better for a large system with sparse observations than for a small tightly coupled system with dense observations.
-The performance of the adaptive approach on the small, coupled Lorenz'96 system is increased by using multivariate and 4D extensions of the cost function.
-The approach yields modest gains of about an 8% reduction in error, but more importantly shows empirical evidence for a quite intuitive

-5 observation that variables that are more strongly observed can accept a greater variance of localization radii, and can be less conservative with their radii choices.
+The adaptive localization approach is tested using the Lorenz'96 and quasi-geostrophic models.
+Somewhat surprisingly, the adaptivity produces better results for the larger quasi-geostrophic problem.
+This may be due to the ensemble analysis anomaly independence assumption made in Sect.
+4.1, an assumption that holds better for a large system with sparse observations than for a small tightly coupled system with dense observations.
+The performance of the adaptive approach on the small, coupled Lorenz'96 system is increased by using multivariate and 4-D extensions of the cost function.
+The approach yields modest gains of about an 8 % reduction in error, but more importantly shows empirical evidence for a quite intuitive observation that variables that are more strongly observed can accept a greater variance of localization radii and can be less conservative with their radii choices.

-We believe that the algorithm presented herein has a strong potential to improve existing geophysical data assimilation systems that use ensemble based filters such as the DEnKF.
+We believe that the algorithm presented herein has a strong potential to improve existing geophysical data assimilation systems that use ensemble-based filters such as the DEnKF.
 In order to avoid filter divergence in the long term, these systems often use a conservative localization radius and a liberal inflation factor.
-The QG model results indicate that, in such cases,

-- 10 our adaptive method outperforms the approach based on a constant localization.
-The approach leads to a reduction of as much as 33% in error.
-For a severely undersampled ensemble, the approach appears to improve the quality of the of the analysis substantially, potentially because the need for localization is significantly greater than for a small toy problem like L96.
-The new adaptive methodology can replace the existing approach with a relatively modest implementation effort. - Future work to extend the methodology includes finding good approximations of the probability distribution of the localization parameters, perhaps through a Machine Learning approach, and reducing the need of assumption that the ensemble members are independent identically distributed random variables.
+The QG model results indicate that, in such cases, our adaptive method outperforms the approach based on a constant localization.
+The approach leads to a reduction of as much as 33 % in error.
+For a severely undersampled ensemble, the approach appears to improve the quality of the analysis substantially, potentially because the need for localization is significantly greater than for a small toy problem like L96.
+The new adaptive methodology can replace the existing approach with a relatively modest implementation effort.

+Future work to extend the methodology includes finding good approximations of the probability distribution of the localization parameters, perhaps through a machine learning approach, and reducing the need for assumption that the ensemble members are independent identically distributed random variables.
 A future direction of interest is applying this methodology to a larger operational model, e.g., the Weather Research and Forecasting Model (WRF) (Skamarock et al., 2008), which is computationally feasible in the short term.